AdobeDocs/document-services/src/pages/use-cases/content-publishing/digital-content-publishing.md

 ---
-title: Publish PDF content | Adobe PDF Services API | Adobe Document Services
+title: Publish PDF content | Adobe PDF Services API | Adobe Acrobat Services
 description: Control your online PDF experiences with analytics and collaboration workflows.
 Our free PDF Embed API helps you publish PDF documents in HTML with a few lines of code.
 Learn more today.
 ---